 To make your simulation closely reflect real word functionality, SimWise Motion allows you to add various motion characteristics to your model.
 SimWise Motion supports motors, actuators, gravity, realistic contact between bodies, springs, friction, damping and other generated forces as needed.
-See the complete list of motion objects here

 Running the Simulation

 Running a simulation is as simple as specifying how long you want the process to run and then clicking the calculator icon to compute your motion results.